clef/clef-wordpress/CHECKLIST.md

-***add override tests
-***add connect your Clef account tests

 # Full Features Test Checklist
 This file presents a master list of WP Clef’s features to facilitate systematic testing before major releases.
 It is designed to utilize GitHub’s MarkDown checklists.
 So, to run a full test, copy-n-paste the raw contents of this file into a [new GitHub Issue](https://github.com/clef/wordpress/issues/new).
 Then check the boxes as you complete the steps.

 **Prerequisites**

 1. Love.
 1. Time.
- 1. Basic testing (~5 min. run time): requires a WordPress single-site install with at least one user account for [each role](http://codex.wordpress.org/Roles_and_Capabilities).
+ 1. Basic testing (~ 5-min. run time): requires a WordPress single-site install with at least one user account for [each role](http://codex.wordpress.org/Roles_and_Capabilities).
- 1. Whole-hog, full-boom testing (~∞ min. run time): requires bastic testing prereqs plus two WordPress multi-site installs, one for shared domain setups and one for custom domain setups.
+ 1. Whole-hog, full-boom testing (~ ∞-min. run time): requires bastic testing prereqs plus two WordPress multi-site installs, one for shared domain setups and one for custom domain setups.
 All super admin and sub-sites should have at least one active user account for [each role](http://codex.wordpress.org/Roles_and_Capabilities).
 1. Cue theme music [track 1](http://www.youtube.com/watch?v=X5AfjAXcBXY), [track 2](http://www.youtube.com/watch?v=Gl83mI69nX4), [track 3](http://www.youtube.com/watch?v=Csy2XRlWMWE), and smile while pondering how fresh-n-clean Clef is.
-Awwww yeeeeah.)
+Awwww yeeeeah.

 **General Legend:**
 - SW: Setup Wizard